idvorkin/idvorkin.github.io/_td/stats.md

 Imagine a target on a bullseye, and firing multiple bullets:

 - Accuracy = How close to the bullseye are the bullets.
-Arguably this is diffence of median from bullseye
+Arguably this is difference of median from bullseye
 - Precision = How must variance is the "spray" of bullets.
 Arguably this is the standard deviation.

 ## Multi Arm Bandits

 ### Explore vs Exploit

-### Episilon Greedy
+### Epsilon Greedy

 ### Soft Max

-## Measures
+## Summarizing Data - How to characterize a data set

+When we have a dataset, we need to reason about it, and reason about the changes to it.

+### Data Shape - Normal, Uniform, Exponential

+### Which average - Mean, Median and Mode

+### Dispersion

-## Robust Statistics
+### Robust Statistics - Medians and Percentile

+### PDF and CDF

 ## Other Resources

 - Bandit Algorithoms
-- Computer Age Statistical Infrence
+- Computer Age Statistical Inference
 - Python for Data Analysis
 - R CookBook
 - Python Data Science Handbook